 The Memorial Union Building (MUB) is the University’s community center and is the official war memorial of the state of New Hampshire.
 The MUB provides opportunities for student involvement and offers space for programs, meetings, and study, as well as for major public events, movies, and other entertainment.
 Students, faculty, and staff serve on the Memorial Union Board of Governors and work with the director to set policies and establish the budget for the building’s operation.
 The original building was a gift from UNH alumni and first opened its doors in 1957.
 Currently, the MUB has complete wireless capabilities in all public spaces and meeting rooms.

-Headquartered in the MUB are the Information Center; Office of Multicultural Student Affairs, two movie theaters; the UNH Copy Center; the UNH Bookstore; the Ticket Office; specific lounge/study space for nontraditional, veteran, commuter, and graduate students; and Granite Square Station & Shipping, which provides undergraduate mail boxes and package shipping services.
+Headquartered in the MUB are the Information Center; Office of Multicultural Student Affairs; two movie theaters; the UNH Bookstore; the Ticket Office; specific lounge/study space for nontraditional, veteran, commuter, and graduate students; and Granite Square Station & Shipping, which provides mail boxes and package shipping services.
 Information Technology provides a computer cluster.
 The UNH Computer Store is located on the second floor.
 The Games Room is equipped with pool tables, ping pong tables, and several electronic gaming stations.
 The Entertainment Center and Wildcat Den provide a comfortable atmosphere for relaxing with live acoustical performances as well as socializing and study space.
-The Food Court offers expanded dining options.
+The Union Court offers expanded dining options.
 The Student Senate Office, Graduate Student Senate, WUNH-radio, The New Hampshire (the student newspaper), and more than 75 other student organizations also have office space in the MUB.

-The Office of Student Involvement and Leadership (MUB 114 ) currently serves as the hub for student involvement at the University of New Hampshire and is home to four offices: Greek Life, Commuter Student Services, Student Organization Services, and the Leadership Certificate Program Whether a student is interested in joining a student organization or starting a new one, participating in one of many leadership development programs, or simply learning about campus resources—this is the place!
+The Office of Student Involvement and Leadership (MUB 114 ) currently serves as the hub for student involvement at the University of New Hampshire and is home to Greek Life, Commuter Student Services, Student Organization Services, the Student Activity Fee Office, and the Leadership Certificate Program.
+Whether a student is interested in joining a student organization or starting a new one, participating in one of many leadership development programs, or simply learning about campus resources—this is the place!
 Student and professional staff members oversee the University recognition process for all student organizations and are available for advising or training on topics related to organizational development and program planning.

-Commuter Student Services strives to connect the half of the student population who do not live in University housing to campus.
+Commuter and Non-Traditional Student Services strives to connect the student population who does not live in University housing and are non-traditional to campus.
 Programs, such as Good Morning Commuters and the Commuter Connection listserv, bring information to students about campus happenings, events, and activities.
-Commuter Student Services also helps students understand the ins and outs of moving off campus by providing educational sessions in the residence halls.
+Commuter and Non-Traditional Student Services also helps students understand the ins and outs of moving off campus by providing educational sessions and apartment/services fairs.

 The fine and performing arts are an integral part of undergraduate education.
 Programs are frequently incorporated into coursework.
 For further information, contact the departments and organizations listed below: